Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Washington State Stats and Trends

-- Washington State has one win against the spread in four games this season.
+- So far this season Washington State has one win against the spread.

-- The Cougars have been underdogs by 7.5 points or more two times this season and covered the spread once.
+- This season, the Cougars have one against the spread win in two games as an underdog of 7.5 points or more.

 - Washington State's games this season have hit the over on one of four set point totals (25%).